bartificer/programming-by-stealth/docs/pbs26.md

 };
 ```

-We can now add function for starting and stopping clocks into the prototype:
+We can now add functions for starting and stopping clocks into the prototype:

 ```javascript
 /**